 Do I Need a Permit to Build a Pool?

 In almost every town and city across the country, you need to apply for one or more permits to build a swimming pool.
 This also applies to above ground pools.
 There are many horror stories of homeowners building a pool without the necessary permits, with fairly severe consequences.
-Towns hand out thousands in fines and, in some cases, require homeowners to rip out their new pool until they get the permits done.
+Towns hand out thousands in fines and sometimes require homeowners to rip out their new pool until they get the permits done.

 In most places, you only need a residential building permit to start work on your pool area.
 However, some towns and cities require an electrical permit as well, as most pools have an in-ground pump and filtration system that needs to be up to a certain standard.

 To gain municipal approval, you’ll need to contact the relevant authority for your area.
-The department responsible for issuing permits will change depending on which town or city you live in.
+The department responsible for issuing permits will change depending on your town or city.
 There is usually a zoning and planning office within one of the municipal departments of the town, city, or county authority.

 How Do I Find Out What Permits Are Needed in My Area?

 Each town and city will have different permit requirements for building an inground pool on your property.
 To find out exactly which ones you need, you’ll have to contact both your local Homeowner’s Association (HOA) and the municipal authority.
 If your neighborhood doesn’t have an HOA, then just call the municipality.

-Some HOAs don’t allow their residents to build pools due to a number of factors, including noise level and safety concerns, among others.
+Some HOAs don’t allow their residents to build pools due to several factors, including noise level and safety concerns, among others.
 However, most HOAs will allow you to start your build without much hassle.
 You should check with them beforehand, even if you think they’ll approve, just to cover your bases.

-As we’ve mentioned before, the municipal authority you get your permit from will change depending on where you live.
+As I mentioned before, the municipal authority you get your permit from will change depending on where you live.
 The zoning and planning office could be at the town, city, or county level.
 Your HOA may have more information on who to apply to, and your builder may also know who to contact.